 Required of All Recommended of All Recommended of Some Required of Some Not Required

-High school transcript X
+High school transcript Х

-College transcript(s) X
+College transcript(s) Х

-Essay or personal statement Х
+Essay or personal statement х

-Interview X
+Interview Х

-Standardized test scores X
+Standardized test scores Х

-Statement of good standing from prior institution(s) Х
+Statement of good standing from prior institution(s) x

-D6 If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale):

-D7 If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale):
+- D6 If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale): - D7 If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale):

-D8 List any other application requirements specific to transfer applicants:

-D9 List application priority, closing, notification, and candidate reply dates for transfer students.
+- D8 List any other application requirements specific to transfer applicants: - D9 List application priority, closing, notification, and candidate reply dates for transfer students.
 If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column.

-- Oolalliii.

 D9 Priority Date Closing Date Notification Date Reply Date Rolling Admission

-D9 Fall X
+D9 Fall Х

-D9 Winter X
+D9 Winter Х

-D9 Spring X
+D9 Spring Х

-D9 Summer • X
+D9 Summer Х

-CDS-D Page 14

-Yes No D10 Does an open admission policy, if reported, apply to transfer students? Х D11 Describe additional requirements for transfer admission, it f applicable: D12 D12-D17: Transfer Credit Policies Report the lowest grade earned for any course that may be transferred for credit: 2.00 - D13 Maximum number of credits or courses that may be transferred from a two-year institution: Number variable by program Unit Type credits D14 Maximum number of credits or courses that may be transferred from a four-year institution: Number variable by program Unit Type credits D15 Minimum number of credits that transfers must complete at your institution to earn an associate degree: 30.00 D16 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 63.00 D47 Describe other transfer credit policies: ווט D18-D22: Military Service Transfer Credit Poli Does your institution accept the following military/veteran • No X Does your institution accept the following military/veteran American Council on Education (ACE) College Level Examination Program (CLEP) rransfer credits: Yes X X X D18 Does your institution accept the following military/veteran American Council on Education (ACE) College Level Examination Program (CLEP) ransfer credits: D18 Does your institution accept the following military/veteran American Council on Education (ACE) College Level Examination Program (CLEP) DANTES Subject Standardized Tests (DSST) Maximum number of credits or courses that may be transferred based on military education evaluated by the Yes X X Number X Unit Type credits D18 Does your institution accept the following military/veteran American Council on Education (ACE) College Level Examination Program (CLEP) DANTES Subject Standardized Tests (DSST) Maximum number of credits or courses that may be transferred based on military education evaluated by the Yes X X Number X Unit Type D18 Does your institution accept the following military/veteran American Council on Education (ACE) College Level Examination Program (CLEP) DANTES Subject Standardized Tests (DSST) Maximum number of credits or courses that may be transferred based on military education evaluated by the American Council on Education (ACE): Maximum number of credits or courses that may be transferred based on Department of Defense supported prior learning assessments (College Level Examination Program (CLEP) or Yes X X X Number 30 Number X Unit Type credits Unit Type credits D18 Does your institution accept the following military/veteran American Council on Education (ACE) College Level Examination Program (CLEP) DANTES Subject Standardized Tests (DSST) Maximum number of credits or courses that may be transferred based on military education evaluated by the American Council on Education (ACE): Maximum number of credits or courses that may be transferred based on Department of Defense supported prior learning assessments (College Level Examination Program (CLEP) or Yes X X Number 30 Number X Unit Type credits Unit Type D18 Does your institution accept the following military/veteran American Council on Education (ACE) College Level Examination Program (CLEP) DANTES Subject Standardized Tests (DSST) Maximum number of credits or courses that may be transferred based on military education evaluated by the American Council on Education (ACE): Maximum number of credits or courses that may be transferred based on Department of Defense supported prior learning assessments (College Level Examination Program (CLEP) or DANTES Subject Standardized Tests (DSST)): Are the military/veteran credit transfer policies published on your Yes X X X Number 30 Number 30 Yes X X Unit Type credits Unit Type credits

-CDS-D Page 15
+D10 Does an open admission policy, if reported, apply to transfer students?

+Yes No х

+D11 Describe additional requirements for transfer admission, if applicable:

+D12-D17: Transfer Credit Policies D12 Report the lowest grade earned for any course that may be transferred for credit: 2.00 Number Unit Type D13 Maximum number of credits or courses that may be variable by credits transferred from a two-year institution: program Number Unit Type D14 Maximum number of credits or courses that may be variable by credits transferred from a four-year institution: program D15 Minimum number of credits that transfers must complete at your institution to earn an associate degree: 30.00 D16 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 63.00 D17 Describe other transfer credit policies:

+D18-D22: Military Service Transfer Credit Policies

+D18 Does your institution accept the following military/veteran transfer credits:

+American Council on Education (ACE) College Level Examination Program (CLEP) DANTES Subject Standardized Tests (DSST)

+- D19 Maximum number of credits or courses that may be transferred based on military education evaluated by the American Council on Education (ACE): - D20 Maximum number of credits or courses that may be transferred based on Department of Defense supported prior learning assessments (College Level Examination Program (CLEP) or DANTES Subject Standardized Tests (DSST)): - D21 Are the military/veteran credit transfer policies published on your website?

+If yes, please provide the URL where the policy can be located: php?catoid=40&navoid=4838&hl=%22experiential+%22&returnto=search#additional_admiss

+D22 Describe other military/veteran transfer credit policies unique to your institution:

+Yes